nail-e/nail-e.github.io/_posts/2025-06-06-lessons-from-a-fat-god.md

 FAT16 got too close to the Sun, however.
 Scalability and size were the issue with FAT16.
 Files were still chained cluster-by-cluster and reading was *still* linear.
 Reading a fragmented file meant going on a spiritual quest to find the next fragment of data.
 Hard disks using FAT16 were **painfully** inefficient.
 As file sizes grew and the number of files ballooned, FAT16 hit its ceiling.
 Larger cluster sizes or switching to **FAT16B** (confusingly 32-bit) skyrocketed internal fragmentation.
 A 1KB file could waste up 31KB.

 On top of that, the root directory's fixed sized bottlenecked the hard drive.
 Once you hit the limit on entries, you were done.
 You'd either start deleting files or rethink your directory layout.
 FAT16 couldn't dynamically grow its root directory.
 It couldn't support access control.
 It had no concept of journaling, long filenames or multiple user access but nevertheless made history.
-It ran the software of DOS, windows 3.x, early Linux distros, embedded systems of the early-to-mid '90s, powering the golden era of the personal computer.
+It ran the software of DOS, Windows 3.x, early Linux distros, embedded systems of the early-to-mid '90s, powering the golden era of the personal computer.
-### The FAT32 era: The last great FAT filesystem
+## The FAT32 era: The last great FAT filesystem
 The late 90s came with greater size and scalability requirements than before.
 FAT32 was necessary, and still is.
 It reworked the scalability of the FAT16 and FAT16B formats with its new cluster count at 4 million clusters per volume.

 At its core, FAT32 maintained the chain-of-clusters architecture.
 Every file was a linked list of clusters with the FAT table guiding access, just like before.
 But used 32-bit entries much like FAT16B, though only 28 bits were actually used for addressing and reversing the rest for control flags.
 This had a massive impact as while FAT16B maxed out at 2GB per volume, FAT32 could scale up to 2TB with 512B sectors to a maximum of 16TB with 4KB sectors and 64KB clusters.